-8. Check if the sound issue is on one channel or all Roku channels
+8. Tcl Roku Tv No Sound on Apps – Check if the sound issue is on one channel or all Roku channels

 Try playing media from other Roku channels.
 If you can’t hear sound from any channels, the issue might be in your Roku device.
-However, if you can listen to audio on other channels, the current Roku channel might be having an audio issue.
+However, if you can listen to audio on other channels, the current Roku channel might have an audio issue.

 You can uninstall and reinstall the channel.
 If the problem persists, contact the app developer.